modm-io/modm/src/modm/platform/core/cortex/module.md

 ### Section `.fastdata`

-For devices without data cache place the `.fastdata` section into the fastest RAM.
-Please note that the `.fastdata` section may need to be placed into RAM that is only accessable to the Cortex-M core, which can cause issues with DMA access.
-However, the `.fastdata` sections is not required to be DMA-able, and in such a case the developer needs to place the data into the generic `.data` section or choose a device with a DMA-able fast RAM.
+The `.fastdata` section is placed into a device specific data cache or into the fastest RAM.
+Please note that the `.fastdata` section may be placed into RAM that is only accessable to the Cortex-M core (via the Data-Bus), which can cause issues with DMA access.
+However, the `.fastdata` section is not required to be DMA-able and in such a case the developer needs to place the data into the generic `.data` section or choose a device with a DMA-able fast RAM.

 ### Section `.fastcode`

-For devices without an instruction cache or without a fast RAM connected to the I-bus, place `.fastcode` into ROM, which usually has a device-specific ROM cache.
-Please note that using a device with a dedicated instruction cache RAM yields much more predictable performance than executing from ROM, even with a ROM cache.
+The `.fastcode` section is placed into a device specific instruction cache (via I-Code bus) or into the fastest executable RAM (via S-Bus).

 From the Cortex-M3 Technical Reference Manual: